nheinbaugh/ai-built/meta-prompts/supporting-documentation/coding-standards.md

     * `*.interface.ts` - for TypeScript interfaces
     * `*.function.ts` - for utility functions
     * `*.factory.ts` - for factory functions

-## User QA
- - I will always create a QA file for each task that follows this format:
-    * `documentation/qa/<indexed-number>-<task-name>.md`
-        * The indexed number starts at 00 and increments for each new task.
-The next number is always 01 more than the previous number.
-    * The QA file will be used to document the requirements, approach, implementation, testing strategy, security and performance considerations for the task.
-    * The QA file will include all manual steps that can be used to validate the task has been completed successfully.
-    * I write the QA file expecting that the user has no knowledge of the codebase and no access to it.

 ###  QA file Format
   {Task Name}